Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 	>**Note:** The previous command asumes that you used the proposed names for the Domain Name and the Subnets that are shown in the **Deploying Active Directory** hands on lab.
 You may need to update the values if you used different names.

-1. Create a new Virtual Machine using the Domain and DNS settings you defined in the previous steps.
+1. Create two Virtual Machine using the Domain and DNS settings you defined in the previous steps.
 Replace the placeholder with a unique Service Name.

 	````PowerShell
 	$serviceName = '[YOUR-SERVICE-NAME]'